-One of the obvious penalties or repercussions of not paying your tax is increasing debt.
+One of the obvious penalties or repercussions of not paying your tax is increasing debt and tax levy.
 For every delayed payment, a penalty charge of 5% is incurred on the outstanding amount owed.
 This charge will continue for five months if you still haven't paid.

 While you may have another reason for not paying your tax as at when due, the penalty is categorized as "filing your tax return late or paying your taxes late".
 The failure-to-file penalties comes into full effect with a 25% penalty fee on the unpaid amount after 5 months.
 With a penalty this high, it's usually best to file your tax even if you don't have the means to pay.

 If you filed, but couldn't pay, the penalty charge for failure-to-pay is the federal short-term rate plus 3% after the due date.